openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/08/06

-*  Nodes math-alderaan-h[01-02] draining to prepare for a scheduled maintenance.
+*  Nodes math-alderaan-h[01-02] draining, no new jobs can start to prepare for a scheduled maintenance.

 ### 2022/08/04